HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 #### Website only shows "REKT"
 You forgot to upload the additional data.
 Please Check Step 1.4 - 1.6

+#### PermissionError "Access is Denied" while uploading sketch
+The `arduino-esp8266fs-plugin` tool is not installed in the proper path.
+Please check Step 1.4.

 ### FAQ
 **Q: How many pictures can I save on the ESP8266?**